Procedures and Policies

 SERVICE ANIMALS IN UNIVERSITY RESEARCH LABS

 In a science laboratory environment, only service dogs will be assessed for approval.
-Miniature horses or other types of service animals are not allowed in university laboratories.
+Miniature horses are not allowed in university laboratories.

-Service dogs assessed and approved for the university laboratory environment will not be allowed into the laboratory without the appropriate personal protective equipment (PPE).
+Service dogs assessed and approved for the university laboratory environment will not be allowed into the laboratory without appropriate personal protective equipment (PPE).
 Service animals entering laboratories must be protected to prevent exposure to hazardous chemicals, broken glass or other hazards that might be present in the laboratory environment.
-This PPE shall be worn by the dog and purchased by the owner and included the following:
+Any required PPE shall be worn by the dog and purchased by the handler and may include any or all of the following:

 - Disposable or reusable boots to cover the feet.
 One example is a commercially available product, Pawz Rubber Dog Boots.

-- Disposable lab coat (such as Maytex lab coat).
+- Disposable lab coats (such as a Maytex lab coat).

-- Disposable plastic-backed absorbent lab paper or pet pads for the dog to lie on during lab to protect them from whatever might be on the floor.
+- Disposable plastic-backed, absorbent lab papers or pet pads for the dog to lie on during lab to protect it from hazardous materials that might be on the floor.
 Dog beds or fabric pads are not appropriate for use in the lab.

 Students may wish to visit the lab in advance of the class to familiarize themselves and their dog with the layout of the lab, as well as the smells and sounds of the lab.
 Alternatives to positioning the service dog in the lab next to the individual must be discussed with the handler first.
 This could include:

-- If a location next to the person is required, consider a location at the end of the bench or in a corner away from other students, personnel, and/or hazardous materials.
+- If a location next to the handler is required, a location at the end of the bench or in a corner away from other students, personnel, and/or hazardous materials may be considered.

 Behavior of Service Animals

-A service animal may be excluded from campus when that animal’s behavior poses a direct threat to the health and safety of others or if the animal’s behavior is out of control of the handler.
-Infractions will be handled on an individual basis.
-Consequences may include, but are not limited to, muzzling a barking animal, refresher training for the animal and the partner or handler, or exclusion of the animal from the university.
+A service animal may be excluded from campus when that animal’s behavior poses a direct threat to the health and safety of others or if the animal’s behavior is out of the control of the handler.
+Infractions will be addressed on an individualized basis.
+Consequences may include, but are not limited to, muzzling a barking animal, refresher training for the animal and its handler, or exclusion of the animal from the university.

 Statement of Liability

-The owner of a service animal will be liable for any damages caused by the animal.
-Owners must keep service animals restrained while in use or be subject to civil liability for any damages.
-Service animals must be identifiable by their restraint method or other identifier.
+The owner of a service animal is liable for any damages caused by the animal.
+Owners must keep service animals restrained or otherwise under their control (as described above) while in use or be subject to civil liability for any damages.
+Although it is not a requirement, it is preferred that service animals be identifiable by their restraint method or other identifier.

 Service Animal Etiquette

-- The animal must not initiate contact with others without the partner/handler’s permission.
+- The animal must not initiate contact with others without the handler’s permission.

-- The animal must not display any disruptive behaviors such as barking, whining, growling or rubbing against people unless it was trained to alert the partner or handler in this manner.
+- The animal must not display disruptive behaviors such as barking, whining, growling, or rubbing against people unless it was trained to alert the partner or handler in this manner.

-- The animal must not block an aisle or passageway.
+- The animal must not block an aisle or passageway when stationary.

 - The animal must be trained not to be attracted to food that is nearby.